 ES cells derived from 129 mice carry genes that result in a black agouti (brown), chinchilla (dark grey) or white coat color.
 Most of the 129 ES cell lines used at MIT confer the agouti color.
 The agouti coat color in 129 ES cells is dominant to the black coat color of C57BL/6 cells.
 Therefore, 129 ES cells are injected into a C57BL/6 recipient blastocyst.
 The resulting chimera then has patches of agouti (brown) and patches of black.
 In addition to the fact that 129 cells are nicely robust, there are two factors that contribute to the fact that it is not unusual to get chimeras that are 90%-100% agouti.
 First, it seems that 129 cells may grow faster than C57B6 cells in the developing mouse embryo.
 Secondly, the agouti pigment is a secreted protein, so the brown coat color may spread a bit to cover areas that are actually derived from black cells.
 To begin your new mouse colony, take advantage of the fact that agouti is dominant to the black of C57BL/6, and mate the 129/B6 mix chimeras to C57BL/6 mice.
 Progeny will be either agouti (brown) when the 129 ES cells have contributed to the chimera's germline, or progeny will be black when cells from the C57BL/6 recipient blastocyst have contributed to the germline.
 All the agouti pups should then be genotyped to find out which ones have received the targeted allele. (in most cases, only one of the two alleles were mutated in the ES cell, so only 50% of the agouti mice will inherit a mutated allele).
 If it is critical to maintain your mutation on a pure 129 background, you can mate your chimeras to C57BL/6 mice first to see which chimeras are passing on the mutation, then move those successful chimeras to new cages to mate with 129 mice.
 Now, all progeny will be agouti in color (because the wild type 129 mate will always pass on the agouti gene) so all pups must be genotyped.

 Generating a targeting construct to target C57BL/6 ES cells is relatively easy due to the sequencing of the C57BL/6 mouse genome and the inexpensive, easy availability of genomic DNA from the C57BL/6 mouse in the form of sequenced, overlapping BAC vectors.
 This is especially useful if you want your mutation/alteration on a pure C57BL/6 background.
-However, there are a very limited number of C57BL/6 ES cell lines (including v26.2 and Bruce4) and they are not quite as successful at contributing to the germline of chimeras.
+However, there are a very limited number of C57BL/6 ES cell lines (including v26.2, Bruce4 and JM8) and they are not as successful at contributing to the germline of chimeras.
+C57BL/6 ES have a tendancy to become aneuploid, and all cell lines used at our facility have developed a population of trisomy 8 cells, which grow faster than euploid cells and overwhelm the culture.
+These cells produce good chimeras, but do not go germline.
 Also, C57BL/6 mice tend to have smaller litters, eat their young, and exhibit diminished fertility at an earlier age as compared to 129 mice.
-Even with these limitations, some mouse folks really love using the C57BL/6 ES cells, and have published their reasoning for the recommendation:
+Even with these limitations, some investigators really love using the C57BL/6 ES cells, and have published their reasoning for the recommendation: